dstnbrkr/componentkit/_docs/datasource-basics.md

  </p>
 </div>

-- **Why use a class Method and not a block?** The model to component transform should be pure.
-The thing is, blocks makes it very easy to capture mutable state that could introduce side effects in the system.
-Using a class method allows to better enforce the constraint of purity from an API standpoint.
+- **Why use a class Method and not a block?** The model to component transform should not rely on mutable state.
+Blocks make it very easy to capture mutable state that could introduce side effects in the system.
+Using a class method allows to better enforce the constraint of immutability from an API standpoint.
 - **What is this context ?** The context is an arbitrary immutable object, that is passed to this method by the `CKCollectionViewDataSource`.
 Typically, the context can be used to pass into your component tree:
 	* immutable contextual informations such as the type of device.
 	* external dependencies such as an image downloader.